Brewing Japanese Green Tea

 Sencha preparation

-When the water reaches boiling point, allow it to cool for about 3 minutes.
-The water should be hot but not boiling, about 79 to 87 degrees Centigrade (175-190 Fahrenheit).
+When the water reaches a boil, allow it to cool for about 3 minutes.
+The water should be hot but not boiling, about 79 to 87 degrees Celsius (175-190 Fahrenheit).
 Steep for 1 minute.

 Gyokuro